susanneklien/susanneklien.github.io/README.md

 REVIEWS

+2020   Book review of Nicolas Sternsdorff-Cisterna, Food Safety After Fukushima: Scientific Citizenship and the Politics of Risk, Asian Ethnology 79(1).

 2016	Book review of Tom Gill, Brigitte Steger and David H. Slater (eds.), Japan Copes with Calamity”, Japanese Studies Vol. 36.

 2016	Book review of Ofra Goldstein-Gidoni’s Housewives of Japan: An Ethnography of Real Lives and Consumerized Domesticity, Asian Ethnology, Vol. 75-2, 2016.